Bodybuilder Tattoos Penis By Wrapping It Around A Rolling Pin To Complete Full Ink Body Suit

 Now that the area has been tattooed, Houghton says that he feels complete and “20 years younger.”

-Although the body builder said that, “I don’t feel pain anymore,” the tattoo procedure left Houghton uncomfortable.
+Although the body builder claimed that he doesn’t feel pain, the tattoo procedure left Houghton uncomfortable.
 The inking session took a staggering four hours while the tattooist covered his nether regions in ink.
-He reported that his testicles swelled up to four times their usual size after it was inked.
+He reported that his testicles swelled up to four times their usual size after they were inked.

 out with the old, in with the new! #RayHoughton pic.twitter.com/DCZ8T1CU79